Radiologic & MRI Technologist

 How Much Do Radiologic (MRI) Technologists Make?

-While salary data depends on the cost of living, years of experience, and specialty certifications, radiologic technologists earn salaries that are above the national average compared to all occupations.
+While salary data depends on cost-of-living, years of experience, and specialty certifications, radiologic technologists earn salaries that are above the national average compared to all occupations.

 Radiologic (MRI) Technologists Career Alternatives